 The oxford has been an integral part of men’s fashion since the 1920s

-Today the oxford is considered the most elegant type of men’s shoe; it belongs in every man’s shoe collection.
-Ideally, then, the oxford has a smooth, unified appearance.
-Only the upper edge of the tongue is exposed; this creates a far more elegant effect than do men’s shoes featuring open lacing, such as the derby or the blucher.
+Today, the oxford is considered the most elegant type of men’s shoe; it belongs in every man’s shoe collection.
+Ideally, the oxford has a smooth, unified appearance.
+Only the upper edge of the tongue is exposed, which creates a far more elegant effect than those featuring open lacing such as the derby or the blucher.

-For oxford shoes, broguing is largely dispensed with; these types of shoes already exude pure elegance through their clean lines, narrow shape and smooth surface.
+For oxford shoes, broguing is largely dispensed with as these types of shoes already exude pure elegance through their clean lines, narrow shape, and smooth surface.

-Blücher, a Prussian field marshal, commissioned the initial prototype of this kind of men’s shoe at the beginning of the 19th century; Shaft design distinguishes the Blucher from the Derby.
+Blücher, a Prussian field marshal, commissioned the initial prototype of this kind of men’s shoe at the beginning of the 19th century.
+The shaft design distinguishes the blucher from the derby.

 The derby is one of the most popular types of men’s shoes Europe-wide.
 Derby shoes are considered versatile.